andreabravetti/night_consolidator/README.md

 With this variable the consolidator will print yout NIGHT balance for each address, and a total in the end.

+Please note:

+- This feature is not part of the official API and it may fail.
+- You will always see the balance from regular mining, not donated funds.

 ## NOTE